 8. Make your Sunday your first day of the week

 Now, before you start lashing out at me, let me explain.
-I know many of us to consider Sunday’s to be a day to relax and have fun, you’re right.
-But then you also have Saturdays too, if you follow time management wisely.
+I know many of us consider Sunday’s to be a day to relax and have fun, you’re right.
+But then you also have saturdays too, if you spend your time wisely.
 Dedicate the second half of Sunday planning your entire week.
 Remember point #3?
 Use the calendar, plan your day in slots, add reminders, add notes in keep, plan your time for calls and hangouts if any.
 Make sure you plan your week in such a way that Wednesday and Thursday are packed while the rest of the days are light in comparison, with respect to the workload.
 A good deal of detailed planning won’t take more than 90 mins but will save you at least 30-45 mins each day.
 That’s 2.5 to 3.75 hours saved in the week!

 9. Give yourself 30 mins each day 15 before you start your day and 15 when you’re just about to sleep

 Take this time to visualize how the day went and how you want the next day to go.
 Visualization is powerful and over time you will notice how big of a difference it can make.
 If you follow point #1, you’ll have 1-2 hrs for you from adjusting your sleep clock.
 You can use that time for this purpose.
 Alone time is absolutely crucial for growth and mental wellness.

 10. Monitor your time